 Meetings start at 10am and usually continue on into the early afternoon.
 Members must schedule their diaries to ensure that, if business dictates, they are available to attend for the whole day.
-The honorarium is paid on the basis that members will be available for the entire day.
+The independent member honorarium is paid on the basis that members will be available for the entire day.

-Eleven meetings are scheduled for each calendar year, one for each month except for August.
+Eleven meetings are scheduled for each calendar year, one for each month (except August).
 Occasionally particular meetings are cancelled because of a lack of business to consider.
-Two additional provisional meetings are scheduled for March/April and October in case there is more business than can be accommodated at the normal meetings.
+Two additional provisional meetings are scheduled for in case there is more business than can be accommodated at the normal meetings.
+There is also an annual training day/Appeal Board only meeting.
+The Chair also has an annual one to one informal appraisal with Appeal Board members conducted via Videoconference.